 The former Vinho regional area Terras do Sado in the central west of Portugal received this new designation in 2009.
-The area was already defined as a quality wine region in 1907, the second after Porto.
-It is named after the Península Setúbal peninsula, which borders directly on the capital Lisbon.
-The large area encompasses the peninsula, but still extends 60 kilometres south along the Atlantic coast to the mouth of the Sado.
-The river flows through the eastern part of the area and exerts a great influence on the Atlantic Ocean by cool and very humid air currents.
-The Mediterranean climate is characterized by hot, dry summers and rainy winters.
-Only on the peninsula are the two DOC areas of Palmela and Setúbal (or Moscatel de Setúbal and Moscatel Roxo).
+The area was already defined as a quality wine-growing region in 1907 as the second after Porto.
+It is named after the Península Setúbal peninsula immediately bordering the capital Lisbon.
+The large area encompasses the peninsula, but extends another 60 kilometres south along the Atlantic coast to the mouth of the Sado River.
+The river flows through the east of the area and, along with the Atlantic Ocean, exerts a great influence through cool and very humid air currents.
+The Mediterranean climate is characterised by hot, dry summers and rainy winters.
+Only on the peninsula are the two DOC areas Palmela and Setúbal (or Moscatel de Setúbal and Moscatel Roxo).